 DNA Quantification on the Bioanalyzer and Targeted Sequencing Protocol

-Check the quantity and quality of the libraries using automated electrophoresis in accordance with the manufacturer’s instructions [1].
+Check the quantity and quality of the libraries using Bioanalyzer in accordance with the manufacturer’s instructions [1].

 Talent performs a step in the automated electrophoresis protocol.

 After recording all product yields, dilute each library to 2 nanoMolar using nuclease-free water as a diluent [1].
 Mix an equal volume of each library in a tube to make an aggregate pooled sample concentration of 2 nanoMolar [2].